johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.

-Need to embrace what happens.
+- Need to embrace what happens.

-You don't control what happens externally to you You are only responsible for you choices/actions.
+- You don't control what happens externally to you.
+You are only responsible for you choices/actions.
   No need to get emotional about these external events.
   They, the external events, don't care about you.
   You need to respond to the situation that has presented itself.
   Emotional reactions only add your suffering and limit the scope of your response.
   Use glimpses/mindfulness to catch/mute the reaction.

 # Memento Mori: All we have is time; lack of attention throws it away